SST-Systems/Configurators/README.md

 ## Why

 Games constantly grow small behaviours: an effect applied to a unit on spawn, a tutorial step, a condition that shows a UI element, a parameter value on an item.
-The usual approaches — an `enum` + `switch`, a `MonoBehaviour` per behaviour, or a pile of boolean flags — blur quickly: every new behaviour needs a code change and a recompile, logic scatters across the project, and a game designer can't assemble a variant on their own.
+The usual approaches — an `enum` + `switch`, a `MonoBehaviour` per behaviour, or a pile of boolean flags — blur quickly: every new behaviour needs a code change and a recompile, logic scatters across the project, and assembling a new variant means touching code and recompiling.

 Configurators moves rule assembly into the Inspector.
 Each behaviour is its own small serializable class; in the Inspector they stack into a polymorphic list you can change without touching the consuming code.